 The Devils Punch Bowl is located near the community of Otter Rock, about 5 miles (8.0 km) south of Depoe Bay, and about 8 miles (13 km) north of Newport, Oregon.
 Devils Punchbowl is a natural feature in a rock headland that was created when the roof of a large sea cave collapsed.
 The sea cave is partially open to the Pacific Ocean and waves can be seen from above entering with great force to violently churn and swirl.

-Otter Rock is a community located on U.S. Route 101 that takes its name from a sea stack located about 0.5 mile (0.8 km) offshore where sea otters once lived.
+Otter Rock is a community located on U.S. Route 101 that takes its name from a sea stack located about 0.5 miles (0.8 km) offshore where sea otters once lived.
 Otter Rock Marine Reserve is currently the smallest marine reserve along the Oregon coast with approximately 1.2 square miles (311 ha) providing habitat for a variety of seaweeds, fishes, and invertebrates.
 Monitoring of the marine reserve began in 2010 and scientists from Oregon State University, the Partnership for Interdisciplinary Studies of Coastal Oceans, and UC Santa Cruz conduct studies of juvenile fish recruitment in the reserve.
 Read more here and here.
-Download the latest version of the CoastView app and explore more of Devils Punchbowl here:
+Explore more of Devils Punchbowl here: